How to Lose Friends on the Golf Course

 Stepping on someone's line

 Pretty obvious this one.
-Even if you've only been playing for a while, you'll know that stepping on a playing partner's line on the green is one of the cardinal sins in golf.
+Even if you've only been playing for a while, you'll know that stepping on a playing partner's line on the green is like wearing socks with sandals - it's a big no-no.

 You should avoid stepping anywhere on the likely line between each ball marker and the hole.
 Whether stepping on that line makes a visible indentation isn't really the point.
 It's still possible that your footprint will have altered the ball's path to the hole.

-And besides that, it's just a matter of golf etiquette and basic respect.
+It's one of the cardinal sins in golf but, more than that, it’s just a matter of basic golf etiquette and respect.

 If you enjoyed this article, take a look at our recent list of golf equipment mistakes everyone can fix.
 You can read it here.